dataiku/dss-plugin-nlp-language-detection/README.md

 # Language Detection Plugin

-This Dataiku DSS plugin provides a recipe to detect languages in text data.
+This Dataiku DSS plugin provides a recipe and a processor to detect languages in text data.

 Documentation: https://www.dataiku.com/dss/plugins/info/nlp-language-detection.html